Principles of GIS / Intro to GIS Programming

 Geocoding Addresses

 Geocoding is the process of converting textual addresses into mappable coordinates (latitude and longitude).
-Geocoding is fundamental for plotting customer data, accident locations, or service requests onto a geographic platform for analysis.
+Geocoding is fundamental for plotting customer and health data, crime and accident locations, or service requests onto a geographic platform for analysis.

 Utility Mapping